zeroeightysix/KAMI/README.md

 If you prefer copying it manually, find a file in `build/libs` called `KAMI-<minecraftVersion>-<kamiVersion>-**release**.jar` which you can copy to the `mods/` folder of a Minecraft instance that has Fabric installed.

-Note: This assumes your minecraft folder is in the default location under your home folder.
+Note: This assumes your Minecraft folder is in the default location under your home folder.

 #### Windows
 You can build by running these commands in a terminal with the current directory being KAMI.
 (EG. `cd C:\Users\Username\Downloads\KAMI`)